-TL;DR: In a market that has historically idolized huge, splashy financings and exits, an increasing number of entrepreneurs are realizing that everyone else’s definition of success – particularly among certain large VCs – isn’t necessarily aligned with their own.
+TL;DR: In a market that has historically idolized huge, splashy financings and exits, an increasing number of entrepreneurs are realizing that everyone else’s definition of success – particularly among certain large VCs and the general Silicon Valley community – isn’t necessarily aligned with their own.

 This is most clearly highlighted in the “unicorn” boom we all saw over the past few years, where founders raised very large rounds, with terms very onerous to the underlying common stock, hoping they could eventually justify billion dollar valuations to skeptical acquirers or public market investors.
 The result of the binary philosophy is, in fact, truly binary outcomes for founders.
 The handful who truly succeed at justifying their valuation in an exit achieve “buy a yacht” level wealth.
 And those who in a different world may have built a business that made them “merely rich,” walk away with virtually nothing; their stock under water.

 A good portion of the newer generation of entrepreneurs has, in my opinion, wised up to this reality; certainly outside of SV, where I work.
 They’re thinking much harder about what kind of business they want to build, and what kinds of people and resources they want to use in building those businesses.
 And many are accepting, and even flaunting, the fact that, while they absolutely want to achieve success and wealth, they have zero interest in following the conventional “unicorn track.”
 The below is a list of issues that founders should keep in mind when deliberating on their own desired path to scaling their companies.